shay0129/ctf-challenge-solution/README.md

 ---

 #### Calculate Master Secret
-- **Purpose:** The `master secret` is a crucial part of the TLS handshake, derived by both the client and server using the `pre-master secret` and `random` values exchanged during the handshake.
+**Purpose:** The `master secret` is a crucial part of the TLS handshake, derived by both the client and server using the `pre-master secret` and `random` values exchanged during the handshake.
 It ensures the secure generation of session keys for encryption and integrity checks.
-- **Key Components:**
-  - **Pre-Master Secret Validation:** The server decrypts the pre-master secret sent by the client using its private key.
-Validates the decrypted secret matches the original to ensure data integrity.
-  - **Random Values:** Combines the `Client Random` and `Server Random` values generated during the handshake.
-  - **Pseudo-Random Function (PRF):** Derives the `Master Secret` using the pre-master secret and random values, ensuring it’s identical on both client and server sides.

 ```python
 def handle_master_secret(self)-> None: